 Cost of average attic ventilation system upgrade: $600 to $1,000

-Cost of average monthly electricity bill: $200 to $400 for a single family unit
+Cost of average monthly electricity bill: $200 to $400 for a single-family unit

 Savings on your electricity bill with an after-market attic ventilation system: 20% to 30%, which means you could save up to $120 a month on your energy bill!

 Even at its lowest cost comparison of 20%, you’ll save $40 a month on your energy bill.
-Which means that in 12 months, you can save $480.
+This means that in 12 months, you can save $480.
 In 2 years, you can save as much as $960 which nearly pays for the entire installation.
 And finally, in 5 years you can save $2,400 on your energy bill.
 That’s a 250% return on your investment.
 This is not even factoring in the 5% or 25% rise in energy costs.
 Considering these numbers, you can’t afford not to install an after-market ventilation system upgrade.

 We’re the experts at attic ventilation system upgrades.
 Give us a call at 1-888-618-3271 and we’ll apply our proven techniques to reduce the cost of your energy bill.
-As a bonus, you will prolong the life-span of your roof and save money by avoiding unnecessary repairs.
+As a bonus, you will prolong the life span of your roof and save money by avoiding unnecessary repairs.